Mikaela/mikaela.github.io/n/dns.md

 - [NextDNS (Medium.com): How we made DNS both fast and private with ECS](https://medium.com/nextdns/how-we-made-dns-both-fast-and-private-with-ecs-4970d70401e5)
 - [AdGuard DNS: Privacy-friendly EDNS Client Subnet](https://adguard-dns.io/en/blog/privacy-friendly-edns-client-subnet.html)
 - [DNS0 Privacy Policy](https://www.dns0.eu/privacy)

+### Is this a relevant question?

+It's likely greener to just use adblocking DNS no matter where it is located, preferably on router level.
+I don't trust router/DHCP provided DNS and encrypt it on the end device anyway.
+And if something needs unfiltered access (AdNauseam?), give it DNS over HTTPS like all browsers and curl have the ability nowadays.

 ### Identifying support for ECS